-Recognising the economic significance of city-regions and therefore the transformative power of urbanisation is the second important message of this report, bearing in mind the continuing political ambivalence about urban growth.
+Recognising the economic significance of city-regions, and therefore the transformative power of urbanisation, is the second important message of this report, bearing in mind the continuing political ambivalence about rural-urban migration and expanding urban populations.
 Cities concentrate opportunities for economic inclusion because they offer more promising environments for investment and enterprise than other places.
 They are also more conducive settings in which to accommodate and integrate diverse social groups and communities.
-Hence they are important arenas in which the creation of wealth and prosperity are more likely to be accompanied by upward income mobility and equity.
-The powers and resources of city authorities need to reflect this potential, with priority afforded to enabling economic activity and affordable housing.
-The decision-making procedures across government systems and silos need to reflect the holistic nature of inclusive growth as an overarching goal.
+Therefore, they are important arenas in which the creation of wealth and prosperity are more likely to be accompanied by upward income mobility and equity.

+The evidence presented on the impact of in-migration on lifting people out of poverty was very striking.
+The powers and resources of local authorities need to reflect this precious and hitherto neglected feature of cities.
+Two particular imperatives are to create conducive frameworks to foster enterprising activity and more affordable housing.
+The decision-making procedures across government silos need to reflect the holistic nature of inclusive growth as an overarching goal.
 This requires considerable improvement in the systems and practices of inter-governmental coordination.

-A third principle that is particularly important in the SA context is to strengthen collective action by institutions across different sectors of society and the economy, or 'partnerships'.
-It is vital to overcome the deep suspicion and mistrust between government and the private sector.
-Improving relationships and building confidence is necessary to negotiate changes in both sectors that will prove meaningful and durable.
+A third principle that resonates in the SA context is to strengthen collaboration by institutions across different sectors of society and the economy.
+It is particularly important to overcome the deep suspicion and mistrust between government and the private sector.
+Improving relationships and building confidence is necessary to negotiate changes in both sectors that will prove durable and produce meaningful results.
 Practical collaboration on a wide range of development projects could share the risks and rewards and achieve better outcomes than each sector going it alone.
-For example, developers and employers have useful roles to play in the provision of inclusionary housing.
+For example, developers and employers have useful roles to play in the provision of inclusionary housing, ideally in joint ventures with emerging builders to share know-how and technical expertise.
 The partnership principle also applies to the government's relationships with civil society.
-There would be substantial benefits from greater empowerment of communities and involvement of locally-based organisations in policy innovation and implementation.
+There would be substantial benefits from greater empowerment of communities and involvement of local organisations in policy innovation and implementation.
 There are limits to what can be achieved through policies of redistribution and centralised decision-making.